karma-runner/karma/docs/config/01-configuration-file.md

 Preprocessors can be loaded through [plugins].

-Note: Just about all preprocessors in Karma (other than CoffeeScript and some other defaults) require an additional library to be installed (via NPM).
+Note: Just about all preprocessors in Karma (other than CoffeeScript and some other defaults) require an additional library to be installed (via npm).

 Be aware that preprocessors may be transforming the files and file types that are available at run time.
 For instance, if you are using the "coverage" preprocessor on your source files, if you then attempt to interactively debug